-11 Top Eats of 2015
+My Top Eats of 2015

-#2 The Barking Crab– Boston, Massachussetts
+#2 The Barking Crab (Boston, MA)

-#3 Michael’s Tasting Room- St. Augustine, Florida
+#3 Michael’s Tasting Room (St. Augustine, FL)

-#4 Hollerbach’s Willow Tree Cafe- Sanford, Florida
+#4 Hollerbach’s Willow Tree Cafe (Sanford, FL)

-#5 Fort Lewis Lodge- Millboro, Virginia
+#5 Fort Lewis Lodge (Millboro, VA)

 My daughter and I visited Warm & Hot Springs this summer.
 Since I was new to the area, I googled best restaurants and the Fort Lewis Lodge popped up.
 Though it was a long drive to the destination, the home cooked comfort food was so tasty that I would gladly do it again.
 It is a do-not-miss if you are in Fort Lewis and for goodness sake, do not skip dessert.

 Peter D’s is the brainchild of the son of a very famous restauranteur in Tennessee.
 His menu is a collection of deliciousness that I had the hardest time choosing from.
 Everything sounded and tasted wonderful!
+The Blue Cheese Toast was so gooey and cheesy…I nearly licked my fingers after devouring it.
 I cannot wait for the CMA Music Fest next year because I will certainly be back for more!
-Kudos to Tennessee for putting one of my favorite sides, cole slaw, directly on the burger.
-Yum-o!

-#8 Waterwheel Restaurant- Warm Springs, Virginia
+#8 Waterwheel Restaurant (Warm Springs, VA)

-#11 Chucherias Hondurenas- Holly Hill, Florida
+#11 Chucherias Hondurenas (Holly Hill, FL)

 And there you have it, my top eats 2015.
 Discovering delicious and unique foods while traveling are the icing on the cake and I have been very lucky in my finds.
 I cannot wait to see Wherever I May Roam in 2016.
 Do you have your travel calendar started yet?
 I would love to hear what you have planned.
 Drop me a line!